evillurker/FortniteRestrictor/README.md

 - Initial Setup: The default password is "admin".
 You are encouraged to change this password upon first use for security reasons.

 - Configuring Hours: Set the allowed gaming hours in the format: HH:MM-HH:MM or HH:MM-HH:MM, HH:MM-HH:MM.
 Each entry should consist of a starting and an ending hour.
 Note that the starting hour must be earlier than the ending hour, except for 00:00 to accommodate gaming past midnight (e.g., 19:00-23:59 is valid, where 00:00 indicates the start of the next day).
+So if you want your child to play on Friday night, and allow him to continue playing until 2AM that night for example, you'll need to set Friday to end at 23:59 (i.e. 21:00-23:59) and then set Saturday to 00:00-02:00.

 - Configuring Games: Set the games you want to restrict by selecting the checkboxes after typing your password.